ipaulson/data-projects/2-soccer-db/README.md

 # Investgate a Dataset: European Soccer Database

 This notebook was created as part of Udacity's Data Analyst Nanodegree.
-It is a rudimentary analysis of goals scored in Europe from the years 2008 - 2016.
+It is an analysis of home and away goals scored in Europe from the years 2008 - 2016.

 ## Packages